A BIT ABOUT ME

 Later in life, I jotted down some short stories meant strictly for my family.
 I don't know that I'll ever post those because they are very personal.
 But that's all I ever did from 1997-2010.
 Until....

-In the summer of 2010 I was struck with the science-fiction idea of a woman who can read minds, so I borrowed my husband's laptop and haven't given it back since.
+In the summer of 2010 I was struck with the urban fantasy idea of a woman who can read minds, so I borrowed my husband's laptop and haven't given it back since.
 (I'm building this website on it!)
-In 2011, I wrote the sequel to the first science fiction novel and even submitted a few queries to agents about it.
-I still plan to re-work it into a young adult novel.
+In 2011, I wrote the sequel to the novel and even submitted a few queries to agents about it.
+Which I finally put out this year.
 But first, I had this crazy idea about writing a novel from the viewpoint of a dragon.

 In 2012 I started work on The Secret of Avonoa.
 I love everything to do with dragons, knights, unicorns, elves, you name it!
 So I couldn't stop myself when this idea turned itself into a book.
 I love the characters of Avonoa.
 They all have distinct histories that I've never been able to put into words, but I can feel in my heart.

 Dak/Hiro is easily my favorite.
 He's definitely the type to leap without looking, the same way I've always been.
 I've learned so much through his eyes and hope to learn so much more!
-I already have themes, story ideas, outlines and titles for all five books in the Avonoa series.
-I'll give you a peek into Avonoa by listing the titles I've come up with for the series.
+I already had themes, story ideas, outlines and titles for all five books in the Avonoa series.

 #1 The Secret of Avonoa

 #3 The Heart of Avonoa